MuhammadMoueen/Currency-Crypto-Converter/README.md

 ﻿# Currency & Crypto Converter

-A polished currency and cryptocurrency converter built with plain HTML, CSS, and JavaScript.
+A polished currency and cryptocurrency converter built with plain HTML, CSS, and JavaScript..

 ## Project Overview